KevinAst/visualize-it/TOOLING.md

     - change Title: visualize-it
     - change resource resolution FROM absolute TO relative, making it deployable in a relative directory
   * change the public/favicon.png to be visualize-it specific
-    - define the vaiours visualize-it icons public/ visualize-it.png            ... our favicon visualize-it-logo.png       ... our logo
+    - define the various visualize-it icons public/ visualize-it.png            ... our favicon visualize-it-logo.png       ... our logo